 - Ensure that you use Magento, MageMail, and any third party ESP in accordance with all laws governing privacy and commercial email.
 This means compliance not just with GDPR but also CAN-SPAM and similar legislation worldwide.Two prominent examples of this include adding your physical store address and unsubscribe links to your emails.

-- Maintain your data: By design, Magento is the system of record of your customer data.
-MageMail only synchronizes the data required for your email campaigns, for analytics, and for increased performance.
+- Maintain your data: By design, Magento is the system of record of your customer data, with the exception of subscriber lists that you imported directly into MageMail.
+MageMail only synchronizes with Magento the data required for your email campaigns, for analytics, and for increased performance.

 - Follow opt-in rule compliance.
 It’s good practice to ask customers for their communication preferences when they make a purchase or create an account.Under GDPR, pre-checked opt-in boxes are no longer considered sufficient consent.
 Learn more about creating high-performing, GDPR-compliant opt-ins here.

 - Distinguish between transactional and marketing/commercial emails and follow the applicable rules accordingly.
 You can send both with MageMail, and some transactional emails may be considered marketing emails depending on their content.

 Even before it officially goes into effect on May 28th, 2018, the GDPR is having a significant impact on how business is conducted online.